emberjs/rfcs/text/0698-deprecate-link-to-positional-arguments.md

 The Octane learning materials have already been updated to use the latest idioms, so no changes are necessary.
-The API documentation should be updated to mark the obselete features and the `(query-params)` helper as deprecated.
+The API documentation should be updated to mark the obsolete features and the `(query-params)` helper as deprecated.

 A deprecation guide will need to be written using the same examples from the [Transition Path](#transition-path) section.
 The guide should also promote the